ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/wetw0rk/Exploit-Development](https://github.com/wetw0rk/Exploit-Development) :  ![starts](https://img.shields.io/github/stars/wetw0rk/Exploit-Development.svg) ![forks](https://img.shields.io/github/forks/wetw0rk/Exploit-Development.svg)

 ## CVE-2016-10555
- Since &quot;algorithm&quot; isn't enforced in jwt.decode()in jwt-simple 0.3.0 and earlier, a malicious user could choose what algorithm is sent sent to the server.
+ Since "algorithm" isn't enforced in jwt.decode()in jwt-simple 0.3.0 and earlier, a malicious user could choose what algorithm is sent sent to the server.
 If the server is expecting RSA but is sent HMAC-SHA with RSA's public key, the server will think the public key is actually an HMAC private key.
 This could be used to forge any data an attacker wants.